 As the river gravel passes through the sluice box in a steady stream of water, the heavier gold is caught in slats, raffles or a blanket while the lighter sand passes over the top.

 Click to enlarge the image.

-A powerful jet of water is used to wash away the hillsides and river banks, hopefully releasing the gold-bearing soils and sand from the banks.
+A powerful jet of water is used to wash away the hillsides and river banks, releasing any gold-bearing soils and sand from the banks.
 Gold could then be extracted from the loose material using a pan, cradle or sluice box.

 Gold could be handed in to the Government Gold Receiver or exchanged with a bank or merchant in town.
 At the General Store, the miners could exchange their gold for supplies of food or mining tools.
 Even the hotels and restaurants kept weighing scales to settle the bills in gold.
-The Bank of New Zealand, Bank of New South Wales or The Union Bank of Australia were all operating on the New Zealand Goldfields and would purchased gold from the miners who could keep a credit on record at the Bank, or take the cash if they needed it for running expenses.
+The Bank of New Zealand, Bank of New South Wales or The Union Bank of Australia were all operating on the New Zealand Goldfields and purchased gold from the miners.
+They could keep a credit on record at the Bank, or take the cash if they needed it for running expenses.
 Many miners held on to their gold but this was a dangerous practice with armed bandits always waiting for an opportunity to take it from them.